2nd Edition

 Foreword Lord Paul Boateng

-7. The Power of the Brand: The Maasai Intellectual Property Case Study Intangible Value and Wealth Generation
+7. The power of the brand: The Maasai Intellectual Property case study

 Biography

-Meg Brindle has been a university professor for 25 years, holding a PhD and MPM from Carnegie Mellon University.
+Margaret Brindle has been a university professor for 25 years, holding a PhD and MPM from Carnegie Mellon University.
 She has been funded by the US Patent and Trademark Office to design and implement Intellectual Property business strategies for low-income producers in East Africa.
-Author of 6 books, she is happiest to construct IP training that returns income to producers of distinctive products and cultural brands using methods that businesses use to capture more income.
+Author of six books, she constructs IP training to return higher income to producers of distinctive products and cultural brands using methods that businesses use to capture more income.

 "Giving tribes and farmers/fishers the power of intellectual property law is a game changer.
 Because they then have power down the value-added chain, their incomes shoot up -- the most effective empowerment.